Colour By Numbers – Culture Club (1983)

 And in less than four years, the group had broken up, their last two albums failing to produce any major hits.

-1983’s Colour By Numbers represents the group at the peak of their popularity, which is surprising since it debuted so quickly after their first release, Kissing To Be Clever.
-At the time, record companies demanded that artists go back in the studio after a hit record to recreate the sound that made them successful, and most of the time, they either had nothing left in the creative tank or didn’t have enough time to develop something as good.
+1983’s Colour By Numbers represents the group at the peak of its popularity, which is surprising since it debuted so quickly after their first release, Kissing To Be Clever.
+At the time, record companies demanded that artists go back into the studio after a hit record to recreate the sound that made them successful, and most of the time, they either had nothing left in the creative tank or didn’t have enough time to develop something as good.
 Just look at Men at Work (Cargo) or The Knack (. . .
 But The Little Girls Understand).

-Judging from the first cut, the smash hit “Karma Chameleon,” Culture Club shows that they had at least a little more left in the tank.
+Judging from the first cut, the smash hit “Karma Chameleon,” Culture Club showed that they had at least a little more left in the tank.
 The simple melody and catchy lyrics are pure bubblegum, but there’s nothing wrong with bubblegum.

 Perhaps in an effort to inject some much-needed soul into the album, the group made more use of Helen Terry — who sang backup vocals on Kissing To Be Clever — to the extreme.
 Her shrill voice is out front in the mix and lands with the grace of a 50-pound sledgehammer, sometimes dominating entire songs in just a few measures.
 At times, George tries to soften up the mood and does a good job with the heartfelt “That’s the Way – I’m Only Trying to Help You” until Terry bursts in and like a photobomb, ruins the song.
 It’s like creeping up behind someone and scaring the bejesus out of them.